 A day in the life of a St. Lawrence student looks different these days.
-That’s especially the case for one Laurentian who is also spending her time saving lives in her hometown.
-Emily Cafarella ’21 is currently balancing her academic obligations with her role as a first responder and officer with the Massena Rescue Squad.
+That’s especially the case for Emily Cafarella '21, who is balancing her academic obligations with her role as a first responder and officer with the Massena Rescue Squad.
 That puts her on the front line of the COVID-19 pandemic, working with her crew to keep her hometown safe.

 “As a result of the pandemic, there are more precautions we’re taking with every call,” Emily says of the changes she’s noticed over the last month.
 “No matter where the call is, we’re now required to wear a mask, and there are more decontamination procedures once we return to the building.”